knpuniversity/symfony-journey/knpu/container/compiler-passes.md

 [[[ code('') ]]]

-The `subscriberTag` property is the tag: `kernel.event_subscriber`.
+The `subscriberTag` property is: `kernel.event_subscriber`.
 Near the bottom, it calls `$container->findTaggedServiceIds()` and passes it that:

 [[[ code('') ]]]

 It's saying: give me *all* services tagged with `kernel.event_subscriber`.
 The `$definition` variable at the bottom is the Definition object for the `event_dispatcher`.
-And we use it to add a method call for `addSubscriberService` and pass it the service id and class.
+And we use it to add a method call for `addSubscriberService` and pass it the service id and the class.

 Let's go see this in the cached container.
 Refresh to get it back, then search for `user_agent_subscriber`.
-Hey, there it is!
-It's calling the `addSubscriberService` and pass the service id and class:
+There it is!
+It's calling the `addSubscriberService` method and passing the service id and class:

 [[[ code('') ]]]